Professional Education Programs

 Analysis, Interpretation & Use of Data

-NAU transitioned to using the NExT (Network for Excellence in Teaching) Common Metrics Instruments starting in AY 2021-2022.
-In addition to an Exit Survey and a Transition to Teaching Survey (administered to program completers approximately one-year post-graduation), the NExT Common Metrics Instruments include a Supervisor Survey to collect employer satisfaction data about program completers for their first-year teaching.
-NAU will utilize the Supervisor Survey for the first time in Summer 2022.
+In AY 2021-2022, NAU transitioned to using the NExT (Network for Excellence in Teaching) Common Metrics Instruments starting .
+In addition to an Exit Survey and a Transition to Teaching Survey (administered to first-year teachers approximately one-year post-graduation), the NExT Common Metrics Instruments include a Supervisor Survey to collect employer satisfaction data about program completers for their first-year teaching.
+NAU utilized the Supervisor Survey for the first time in Summer 2022.
 All of these NExT surveys are aligned with each other as well as the InTASC standards.
 The NExT Surveys are proprietary instruments and have evidence of validity and reliability.

 With the approval of the Advanced CAEP Standards, the NAU PEP Advanced Coordinating Council members developed an Employer Survey for advanced programs.
 The Employer Survey was piloted in Spring 2022, though the response rate for this pilot administration was low.
 These pilot results are available through the link below.
 Following this results file, a narrative providing analysis, interpretation, and use of data is listed.
 Due to the COVID-19 pandemic, the Advanced Programs Employer Survey was not administered in Spring 2021.
-For the Spring 2022 administration of the survey, program leadership and faculty employed other strategies for locating advanced program graduates’ employers in an effort to improve response rates as well as implementing systematic reminders.
-Spring 2022 data results will be extracted in summer and analyzed by programs in Fall 2022.
+For the Spring and Fall 2022 administration of the survey, program leadership and faculty used other strategies for locating advanced program graduates’ employers in an effort to improve response rates as well as implementing systematic reminders.

 Analysis, Interpretation & Use of Data